TwinPush/api-docs/notifications.md

 ###Response

-It returns a paginated array of notification objects:
+It returns a paginated array of objects that offers delivery information and wraps a notification object:

 **Example response**